 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-I'm going to make it short tonight, because I have all my stuff to put in the bags, I have not dined yet and at the time of writing this post it is already late to eat, here ...
+I'm going to make this short tonight, because I have all my bardas to put back in the bags, I haven't had dinner yet and at the time I'm writing this post it's already late to eat, here...

-So I leave Amed tomorrow morning for the island of Nusa Lembongan.
-I'm leaving early, at dawn: direction.
-Sanur, from where boats leave for the Nusa Islands (Lembongan, Ceningan, Penida), south of Bali.
+I leave Amed tomorrow morning, for the island of Nusa Lembongan.
+I leave early, at dawn: direction SanurFrom there, boats leave for the Nusa Islands (Lembongan, Ceningan, Penida), south of Bali.

-I still have lots of dives to tell you (the Liberty, of course, but also the many other sites in the area), the work of the salt workers to show you (harvest of salt in full sun on the black sand), but I will content myself, today, to offer you, in images, my two happinesses of the day.
+I still have a lot of dives to tell you (the Liberty, of course, but also the many other sites in the area), the work of the salt workers to show you (harvesting salt in the middle of a drought on the black sand), but I'll just offer you, today, my two joys of the day in pictures.

 Sunset on the Gunung Agung

 Starting with the wonderful sunset on the Gunung Agung...
-Each different night, always bewitching.
-Sometimes the volcano disappears under the clouds, at other times, it sports just a small fluffy collar.
-Other nights, he has the grace to appear naked, and his huge silhouette is cut out of the gold of the sky ...
+Each evening different, always as bewitching.
+Sometimes the volcano disappears under the clouds, at other times, it just wears a small cottony ruff.
+Other evenings, it has the grace to appear naked, and its enormous silhouette is cut out on the gold of the sky...

-To avoid missing the last rays of the sunset, we must come around 17:30, at the top of the promontory overlooking the east bay of Jemeluk, sit there, on a rock, facing the volcano, and wait.
+In order not to miss the last rays of the sunset, you must come around 5:30 pm, at the top of the promontory which dominates the bay of Jemeluksit there, on a rock, facing the volcano, and wait.

 The landscape and the sky change from minute to minute, it's magical!